mtuxpe/Evalution_Boards/RAK4600/arduino/RAK4600_LoRaWAN_Demo/README.md

 >Note: This library requires Arduino IDE version 1.6.6 or above, since it requires C99 mode to be enabled by default.

-### 3.2 Feature of Arduino-LMIC library
+### 3.2 Features of MCCI LoRaWAN LMIC library

-The Arduino-LMIC takes care of all logical MAC states and timing constraints and drives the Semtech SX1276 LoRa radio.
+The MCCI LoRaWAN library takes care of all logical MAC states and timing constraints and drives the Semtech SX1272 LoRa radio.
 Only a limited number of features was tested on Arduino port, so be careful when using any of the untested features.
 Some tested features :